PaddlePaddle/PaddleDetection/configs/dota/README_en.md

 Please refer to the deployment tutorial[Predict deployment](../../deploy/README_en.md)

-**Attention:** The `is_training` parameter was added to the configuration file because the paddles.
-Detach function would cause the size error of the exported model when it went quiet, and the exported model would need to be set to `False` to predict deployment
+**Attention:** The `is_training` parameter was added to the configuration file because the `paddle.Detach` function would cause the size error of the exported model when it went quiet, and the exported model would need to be set to `False` to predict deployment

 ## Citations
 ```